web333wiki/web3-wiki/cards/Oracle.md

 ## Overview

 A **blockchain oracle** (or simply **oracle**) is a third-party service or entity that acts as a bridge between blockchains (on-chain environments) and the external world (off-chain systems).
-Blockchains and the [[Smart Contract]]s they host are deterministic and cannot natively access or verify external data or trigger off-chain actions directly.
+Blockchains and the [[Smart contract]]s they host are deterministic and cannot natively access or verify external data or trigger off-chain actions directly.
 Oracles solve this by fetching, verifying, and delivering external information to smart contracts, and conversely, by transmitting instructions from smart contracts to off-chain systems.

 - **Problem Solved:** Addresses the inherent limitation of blockchains being isolated from external data sources and systems.
 This is often referred to as the **"Oracle Problem."** Without oracles, smart contracts would have very limited utility, unable to react to real-world events, data, or interact with legacy systems.
 - **Value Proposition:** Oracles enable smart contracts to execute based on real-world inputs and outputs, vastly expanding their capabilities and use cases across various industries like DeFi, insurance, gaming, supply chain, and more.